Granby in Hartford County, Connecticut — The American Northeast (New England)

 Andrews, Evelyn S. Appredries, Charles Armitage, Harold Raymond Avery, Paul L. Boyko, Peter Bradley, Barnard Brigham, Storrs T. Brooks, George Broughton, Roscoe Lee Bryant, George L. Carlson, David E. Clark, Merrill W. Correll, Howard Cowles, George A. Cushman, Harold J. Dewey, LeRoy G. Floyd, William R. Frazier, Everett Godard, Ensworth M. Godard, Jewell W. Godard, Miles F. Goddard, Leon D. Griffin, Ralph R. Halgren, John B. Jr. Irwin, Dr. Vincent J. Jr. Johnson, Arvid Jones, Wilbur Kendall, Fred H. Kendall, Ned G. Knott, Elmer R. *Knott, George T. Madigan, Alfred H. Messenger, Clarence F. Myers, Watson Okekeida, Peter Opalka, Frank *Parcells, William Parmelee, Philip A. Pilachowski, Michael Rowe, Charles W. Shannon, James M. *Shannon, Philip Shaw, Lyall H. Sokoloske, Bromislow Stratton, Irwin H. Streeter, William R. Stults, Duncan E. Thoren, John A. Jr. *Thoren, Tankrid A. Yanderhoof, Burton *Weed, Frederick H. White, Clarence W.

 Location.
 41° 57.283′ N, 72° 47.4′ W. Marker is in Granby, Connecticut, in Hartford County.
 Marker is at the intersection of Salmon Brook Street (U.S. 202) and North Granby Road, on the left when traveling north on Salmon Brook Street.
+Located in a small park at the intersection adjacent to the Granby Cemetery.
 Touch for map.
-Located in a small park at the intersection adjacent to the Granby Cemetery.
 Marker is in this post office area: Granby CT 06035, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Site of Original First Congregational Church Meetinghouse (a few steps from this marker); Granby Civil War Monument (about 500 feet away, measured in a direct line); Veteran's Monument (about 700 feet away); Granby Veterans Wall (approx. half a mile away); Granby (approx. 0.6 miles away); Lost Acres Fire Dept. (approx. 0.6 miles away); East Granby (approx. 3.2 miles away); East Granby Roll of Honor (approx. 3.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Site of Original First Congregational Church Meetinghouse (a few steps from this marker); Granby Civil War Monument (about 500 feet away, measured in a direct line); Veteran's Monument (about 700 feet away); Granby Veterans Wall (approx. half a mile away); Granby (approx. 0.6 miles away); Lost Acres Fire Dept. (approx. 0.6 miles away); Lake Basile (approx. 2.6 miles away); Farmington Canal 1828-1848 (approx. 2.6 miles away).
 Touch for a list and map of all markers in Granby.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 7, 2012, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 484 times since then.
+It was originally submitted on June 7, 2012, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 518 times since then and 10 times this year.
 Photos: 1, 2, 3, 4. submitted on June 7, 2012, by Lee Hattabaugh of Capshaw, Alabama. • Bill Pfingsten was the editor who published this page.